mholtkamp/octave/Documentation/Info/BuildProfiles.md

 3. When you Build & Run, ensure your 3DS has Homebrew Launcher open and ready

 ## Docker Builds

-Docker is required for building console games (GameCube, Wii, 3DS) on Windows because the necessary toolchains (devkitPro) only work reliably on Linux.

 ### Requirements

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running